griffithlab/rnabio.org/_posts/0008-06-02-Team_Assignment_ExpressionDE.md

 - Familiarize yourself with Stringtie options
 - Run Stringtie to obtain expression values
-- Create an expression results directory, run Stringtie on all samples, and store the results in appropriately named subdirectories in this results dir

 Teams can now use `Stringtie` to estimate the gene expression levels in their sample and answer the following questions: